GeoSensorWebLab/cdb-to-wcs/README.markdown

 Creates a new directory at `path/to/CDB_temp` and scans the coverages in the CDB and merges them using `gdal_merge.py`.
 First merges in UREFs under the highest LODs, then merges UREFs, then merges GeoCells to leave datasets.
 Different component selectors are merged separately.
 All output files are GeoTIFFs.

+### cdb-mosaic-vrt (Experimental)

+    $ ruby -Ilib bin/cdb-mosaic-vrt path/to/CDB

+Creates a new directory at `path/to/CDB_temp` and scans the coverages in the CDB and merges them using virtual datasets (VRTs).
+First merges in UREFs under the highest LODs, then merges UREFs, then merges GeoCells to leave datasets.
+Different component selectors are merged separately.
+All output files are VRTs.
+Very fast, but compatibility may be limited.

 ### cdb-verify

     $ ruby -Ilib bin/cdb-verify path/to/CDB